What Is The Holmes And Rahe Stress Scale?

 The Holmes and Rahe Stress Scale: A brief overview

 The Holmes and Rahe Stress Scale is a self-report questionnaire that uses "objectively weighted life change units to index the relative level of adaptive demand associated with a particular life event."
 It lists potentially stressful life events that would require a person to make adjustments in such a way or to such an extent that is likely to induce stress.
-It’s often used by healthcare providers, such as doctors or therapists, to determine a person’s risk of future health challenges, but you can also take it yourself to get an idea of whether you might benefit from stress-reducing measures.
+It’s often used by healthcare providers, such as doctors and therapists, to determine a person’s risk of future health challenges, but you can also take it yourself to get an idea of whether you might benefit from stress-reducing measures.

 - Death of a spouse (100 mean value)